 Credit Line.
 "The (name of the local cultural council) is a local agency funded by the Massachusetts Cultural Council, a state agency."

 Logo.The MCC logo is available online in a variety of formats.
 Please use the logo as a complete unit (words and graphics).
 Alterations of the MCC logo are not permitted.
 If a council has their own logo, both logos should be included.
 The MCC logo may be paired with a council's own logo.
 See the Lakeville Arts Council's logo to the left as an example.
-If you have questions, please contact the Communities Department.
+If you have questions, please contact the LCC Staff.

 Letterhead.
 Your LCC's letterhead must include the MCC credit logo.
 This acknowledges the collaborative relationship between your LCC and the MCC.
 One simple way to comply is to place the logo on the bottom of your stationery.